 - Melt butter (8 tablespoons) in a large pot over medium heat.

 - Add the leeks, stir to coat in the butter.
 Cook for approximately 10 minutes over medium heat, stirring occasionally but not too frequently, until the leeks are meltingly tender and soft.
 You don't want them to brown- if they are browning, turn down the heat.

-- After the leeks are cooked, add the potatoes, chicken stock, and some salt and black pepper.
+- After the leeks are cooked, add the potatoes, chicken broth (4 cups), and some kosher salt and black pepper.
 Use more salt if you are using unsalted butter and/or low sodium chicken stock.

 - Use an immersion blender to puree the soup directly in the pot.
 Alternatively, you can blend it in batches using a standing blender, or you can use a potato masher for a more rustic texture.

 - Serve topped with chopped fresh chives, cracked black pepper, crumbled bacon, and/or sour cream, if desired.

 - Did your eyes just pop out of your head at all the butter?
 No worries, you can make a lighter version by using 4 tablespoons, or even 2 tablespoons, of butter if you want.
 If you do this, I recommend adding some half and half or whole milk at the end to make it a little richer and creamier.

 - To make this dairy free/whole30/paleo compliant, just use ghee instead of butter.